Shreeja-AirMetro/Github-Notes/collab-external/C2 group.md

 	- IT Managers - that can make open sources
 	- EASA budget based  - based on board meeting and allocate the budget - to get things to move

-How to set the date - Jop and Paul  Chair by Morten
+How to set the date - Jop and Paul  Chair by Morten first Netherlands - then travel idea to rest EU

+ EGNOS Day - Ability EU regulators on technical standards

+---
+Business related regulation "productivity" logistics business flexibility across borders
+ConOps development

+What's real

+Reality

+- High margin stuff - delivery
-	-
+- ROI